FireDiscordBot/docs/README.md

 Only the user who uploaded the log & moderators can submit a solution.
 This is to reduce the likelihood of spam/junk solutions being submitted
 {% endhint %}

 Users can now submit solutions for logs they've uploaded if they've found a solution for their issue!
-Doing so requires providing an issue description and the solution which will submit it to a channel in the Fire Discord server with Geek and a handful of other knowledgable users who had access to the feature before it was available as a Premium perk.
+Doing so requires providing an issue description and the solution which will submit it to a channel in the Fire Discord server with Geek and a handful of other knowledgable users who had access to the feature before it was available as a Fire+ perk.

 Submitted solutions will be added to the bot if they can easily be identified via the log with a low chance of false positives.